 I was inspired 3 years ago watching a friend compete in IRONMAN NZ.
-Looking at so many people swimming, biking and running to achieve their goal.
+Looking at so many people swimming, biking, and running to achieve their goals.
 I thought ‘could I do this?’
-One major problem with that idea, is my swimming, I had a big problem that I couldn’t breathe correctly, I hyperventilate and panic.
+One major problem with that idea is my swimming, I had a big problem that I couldn’t breathe correctly, I hyperventilate and panic.
 What to do?

 We found a swim coach and we started the journey of improving my swimming, then she had an accident and we had to find someone else, we came across Laughlin Davey and he took us on (saying us, meaning myself and my partner Mark, who completed IRONMAN March this year 2020).

 I also needed since direction and a plan to follow, so I hooked up with Qwik Kiwi Coaching in October 2019, I started with the Foundation Membership, which helped me get into a consistent routine with my training.
 Having a plan to follow and a fortnightly squad coaching call.
-But since I know my weaknesses, I knew I had to have a more specific plan for me, so early November 2020 I changed to Team Qwik Kiwi coaching programme, which gives me a personalised plan catering for my goals.
+But since I know my weaknesses, I knew I had to have a more specific plan for myself, so in early November 2020, I changed to the Team Qwik Kiwi coaching programme, which gives me a personalised plan catering to my goals.

 The run was much better than I had anticipated, due to the training up to this event (thanks Ray).
 I believe my running has improved and I completed the 10.3 km course in 1:18:13 with an average pace of 7:46 which for me is great, especially having just swum and cycled for the past 3 hours.

-Thanks to Qwik Kiwi Coaching for the tools and guidance that I need to strive after my goals.
+Thanks to Qwik Kiwi Coaching for the tools and guidance that I need to strive for my goals.